ERIE SOCCER LEAGUE (ESL)

 A PLAYER SHALL BE SHOWN THE RED CARD AND EJECTED FROM AN ADULT ASSOCIATION MATCH FOR SERIOUS VIOLENCE AGAINST THE REFEREE AND / OR ASSISTANT REFEREE(S) AND SHALL BE SUSPENDED FOR FOUR (4) GAMES AND FINED $100.00 WHICH MUST BE PAID BY THE PLAYER DIRECTLY TO THE ADULT ASSOCIATION BEFORE THE PLAYER MAY BE RE-INSTATED.
 (The player pass will not be returned until the fine is paid.)

 REPETITION: lifelong ban

 Protests will be submitted in writing to Adult Vice President with appropriate fee ($150.00) within 7 days of the suspension (U.S. Postal Service postmark shall determine the timeliness of the protest).
-A copy of the protest must also be submitted to the League Commissioner.
+A copy of the protest must also be submitted to the League Administrator.

-Any player receiving two red cards or four cards (yellow or red) during a league season (Spring or Fall), shall not play again in that season (including playoffs) until reviewed by the Disciplinary Board.
+Appeals committee guarantees prompt and impartial hearings within 28 days of the appeal.
+All disciplinary procedures carry on to consecutive League Seasons.
+Any player receiving two red cards during a league season (Spring, Summer, Fall or Winter), shall not play again in that season (including playoffs) until reviewed and cleared by the Disciplinary Board.

 Team managers and captains should make every effort to controls their players and ensure they comply with the rules and referee instructions.
 Spectators must not interfere with matches, players or officials and teams and their managers must ensure that their spectators in attendance comply or the Executive Board will impose sanctions against the offending team.